varnishcache/varnish-cache/doc/sphinx/installation/help.rst

-You are more than welcome to just hang out, and while we don't mind the occational intrusion of the real world into the flow, keep it mostly on topic, and dont paste random links unless they are *really* spectacular and intelligent.
+You are more than welcome to just hang out, and while we don't mind the occational intrusion of the real world into the flow, keep it mostly on topic, and don't paste random links unless they are *really* spectacular and intelligent.

 Mailing Lists
 =============

-Getting on or off our mailinglist happens through MailMan_.
+Getting on or off our mailing lists happens through MailMan_.

 If you are going to use Varnish, subscribing to our ``varnish-announce`` mailing list is probably a very good idea.
 The typical pattern is that people spend some time getting Varnish running, and then more or less forget about it.
 Therefore the announce list is a good way to be reminded about new releases, bad bugs or security holes.

 The ``varnish-misc`` mailing list is for general banter, questions, suggestions, ideas and so on.
-If you are new to Varnish it may pay off to subscribe to -misc, simply to have an ear to the telegraph-pole and learn some smart tricks.
+If you are new to Varnish it may pay off to subscribe to it, simply to have an ear to the telegraph-pole and learn some smart tricks.
 This is a good place to ask for help with more complex issues, that require quoting of files and long explanations.